openedx/docs.openedx.org/source/educators/references/student_management/enrollment_requirements.rst

-As long as the course enrollment end date has not passed, learners who have registered and activated user accounts can enroll themselves in ``www.openedx.org`` courses, or can enroll in other courses if they know the URL.
+As long as the course enrollment end date has not passed, learners who have registered and activated user accounts can enroll themselves in courses on your Open edX instance, or can enroll in other courses on your instance if they know the URL.

 Course creators, Admins, and Staff, however, can enroll learners in a course either before or after the learners register their user accounts.